goooooouwa/goooooouwa.github.io/_posts/coding/2025-06-27-android-dev-notes-8-fragment.md

 class ExampleFragment : Fragment(R.layout.example_fragment)
 ```

-You can customize the fragment's view by override the `onCreateView()` method.
+You can customize the fragment's view by overriding the `onCreateView()` method.

 ```kotlin
 class ExampleFragment : Fragment() {